Books like 'The Venetian and the Rum Runner'

 Readers who enjoyed The Venetian and the Rum Runner by L.A.
 Witt also liked the following books featuring the same tropes, story themes, relationship dynamics and character types.

-historical gay romance 20th century queer suspense age difference class difference slow burn mafia
+historical gay romance 20th century suspense class difference slow burn mafia queer age difference forbidden love

 -